Ebazhanov/linkedin-skill-assessments-quizzes/cybersecurity/cybersecurity-quiz.md

 **Explanation**: The Common Vulnerabilities and Exposures (`CVE`) system provides a reference-method for publicly known information-security vulnerabilities and exposures.

 #### Q29.
-Which type of application can intercept sensative information such as passwoprds on a network segment?
+Which type of application can intercept sensative information such as passwords on a network segment?

 - [ ] log server
 - [ ] network scanner